 As for shopping consciously, try and avoid any products that take up more space than they need to because of their packaging.
 When buying produce, skip the plastic bags; use a cloth produce tote instead.
 The same goes for the deli counter; bring your own reusable containers or jars to fill up your food needs.
 If you're using glass, just make sure to remember to have the jar weighed first.
 It might feel funny at first, but these habits have enormous potential over time.

 The bottom line is that although plastic is handy at times, we've abused it.
-Our excessive usage of plastic is finally catching up to us.
-Our oceans and landfills are filling to the brim, with no where else to go.
+Our excessive usage of plastic is finally catching up with us.
+Our oceans and landfills are filling to the brim, with nowhere else to go.

 Although it may not feel like much, making the personal choice to ditch plastic has a huge environmental effect.
 Not only will you be eliminating the plastic waste from yourself, but you'll most likely influence others to do the same.
 By setting a positive example, others around you can pick up on your habits.
 Once they see how easy it can be to live plastic-free, chances are they'll do the same.
 Before you know it, you'll be the prime example for people around you by staying consistent with your commitment to a plastic-free lifestyle.